Recognition of same-sex unions in Israel: Statistics

 The Israel Central Bureau of Statistics reported in 2019 that 1,151 same-sex couples had registered their foreign weddings in Israel since 2006.
 Male couples accounted for the majority of registrations at 61%.
+By 2024, without details for same-sex couples, Hiddush estimated that over 3,000 couples in which at least one partner is Israeli had been married by Utah via teleconference, making up about 30 percent of the non-US citizens using the system.